 Must Reads: For more info on the Amex Gold Card, see our guides on its benefits and perks, as well as our full review.

-The Amex Gold card rewards cardholders with benefits like 4x points per $1 on dining worldwide and at U.S. supermarkets, 3x on airfare, a monthly dining credit with GrubHub/Seamless or select restaurants.
+The Amex Gold card rewards cardholders with benefits like 4x points per $1 at restaurants including takeout and delivery and at U.S. supermarkets, 3x on airfare, a monthly dining credit with GrubHub/Seamless or select restaurants.

 Hot Tip: Many American Express credit card ads feature a sample American Express Card with the name “C. F. Frost” on the front.
 This is not a fabricated name; Charles F. Frost was an advertising executive at Ogilvy & Mather, the ad agency that coined the popular “Don’t Leave Home Without Them” campaign.